FAUDataScience/HonorsIntroDataScience/README.md

 **~~All~~ *Some of* the meaning**

-Data matter, can save, enhance, or destroy human lives.* We'll explore approaches to analyzing the meaning of data in areas including the analyses of simple texts and data journalism.

----
-* This is a crummy sentence: My pedantic insistence on treating the term "data" as plural rather than singular likely distracted you from the substance of my message.
-I'll leave it here as a reminder that we can all become better writers.
+Data matter, can save, enhance, or destroy human lives.
+(This is a crummy sentence: My pedantic insistence on treating the term "data" as plural rather than singular likely distracted you from the substance of my message.
+I'll leave it here as a reminder that we can all become better writers).
+Getting back to my point, in this class, We'll explore approaches to analyzing the meaning of data in areas including the analyses of simple texts and data journalism.

 **~~All~~ *Some of* the skills**